-Once you have navy and charcoal basics in your wardrobe, or simply crave a more unique look, you can investigate more exotic fabrics in order to make up a suit or a sports coat.
+Once you have navy and charcoal basics in your wardrobe, or simply crave a more unique look, you can investigate more exotic fabrics to make up a suit or a sports coat.

 When ordering suits in unusual colors, chances are your tailor does not have the matching buttons.
 In Herbert Stricker’s case, you can see ivory nut buttons (also known as Corozo).
 Ivory nut is derived from a palm tree and has a very nice, subtle marbling to it.
 Unlike horn, it can be dyed in any possible color.
 As such, you will always be able to get matching buttons.

 Moreover, your tailor will probably not stock various shades of sky blue buttonhole silk thread.
 At W. Wächtershäuser, you can buy threads by the meter and pick the right color out of the entire selection of Gütermann threads!
 This is really great because otherwise you would have to buy a complete spool – or even package – of thread although you just need a couple yards.
 The same is true for the thread required for pick stitching.
 If you closely observe the pictures, you will notice that the suit has pick stitching on every seam and edge!

 Also note that the coat’s buttonhole is rather large, which makes it easy to wear a boutonniere.

 It was a very warm summer day when these pictures were taken, and so Herbert Stricker wore his shirts cuffs, as well as his coat cuffs, unbuttoned in order to stay cool.
 This way, however, you can more clearly see the green leather watch band that so nicely contrasts the rest of the outfit.